LFalch/stalch/README.md

 #### `read` (`<`)

-This reads a line from `STDIN` and pushes it to the stack as string (NOTE: The string will be right trimmed).
+This reads a line from `STDIN` and pushes it to the stack as a string (NOTE: The string will be right trimmed).

 ### Stack manipulation